 Sometimes you hear a business name that’s so good, it sticks with you.
 Years ago I stumbled on a small shop in Portland called Noun: A Person’s Place for Things.
-I don’t remember much about the nice things in the store.
+I don’t remember much about the pretty things in the store.
 Just the name, which delighted me.
-And when I was a kid on vacation with my family, a guy on the lake had a fishing boat named the Lip Ripper.
+When I was a kid on vacation with my family, a guy on the lake had a fishing boat named the Lip Ripper.
 Ew!
 It lives on in my mind.
-But not every business or product name has to be so memorable.
-Some of the most successful organizations have very dull names.
-But every entrepreneur wants to pick a business name they feel proud of.
-When you love your brand name, your confidence will make promoting it easier.
+Not every business or product name has to be so catchy.
+Some of the most successful companies have very utilitarian names.
+But every entrepreneur wants a name they can stand behind proudly.
+When you love your brand, your confidence will make promoting it easier.
+If you’re wondering how to choose a business name thoughtfully, read on.

 The other day a good friend texted me out of the blue: